MartinKanters/pitest-testng-issues/README.md

 # Test issues for pitest + TestNG

 We have seen issues with certain combinations of versions of pitest and TestNG which end up in survived mutants while they are false positives.
+[Created an issue for pitest](https://github.com/hcoles/pitest/issues/334)

 ### Versions